Dutch Honorary Members

 We maintain strong and highly productive relationships with many international colleagues

-and currently have four Honorary Research Fellows in the Netherlands.
+and currently have five Honorary Research Fellows in the Netherlands.

 - Dr. George Harinck